Substance Abuse Counselor Education

 After the Northwood Tech Substance Abuse Counselor Education Program

-Upon completion of the program, you will obtain a Substance Abuse Counselor Education technical diploma.
+Upon completion of the program, you will earn a Substance Abuse Counselor Education technical diploma.
+Continue your education at Northwood Tech in the Human Services Associate program.

 Professional Licensure and/or Certification Information

-Northwood Tech’s Substance Abuse Counselor Technical Diploma is designed to meet the State of Wisconsin’s Substance Abuse Counselor-In Training licensing criteria.
+Northwood Tech’s Substance Abuse Counselor Education program is designed to meet the State of Wisconsin’s 360-hour educational requirements needed for Wisconsin Substance Abuse Counselor certification, as preapproved by the Wisconsin Department of Safety & Professional Services.
+(Certification also requires state application, examination, and supervised counseling experience outside of this program).
 However, Northwood Tech has not made a determination whether this program meets licensure requirements in states other than Wisconsin.
 Students who may be seeking professional licensure or certification in states other than Wisconsin should contact the appropriate licensing board in that state to verify that the Northwood Tech program meets licensure or certification requirements.

 To learn more, visit: